Mowing Your Lawn

 However, it is important to ensure that most grass types are not cut lower than 25mm, as this weakens the turf, allowing more weeds to encroach and also makes the grass turn yellow.

 How do I know what height to cut my lawn at?

 When you cut your lawn on a regular basis with the same lawn mower, you will identify the correct height for a nice cut.
-Most domestic lawns in the UK have a mix of fine fescue and rye grass types.
-Fine fescue needs to be cut regularly, otherwise it will become quite leggy if it is left too long between each cut.
-However, if rye grass is cut too short and too regularly, it removes all the leaf.
+Most domestic lawns in the UK have a mix of fine fescue and ryegrass types.
+Fine fescues need to be cut regularly, otherwise it will become quite leggy if it is left too long between each cut.
+However, if rye grass is cut too short and too regularly, it removes all of the leaf.